 As we thought, the chancellor announced in today’s Autumn Statement that from April 2016 there will be changes that in some cases will restrict tax relief on travel and subsistence expenses.
 This is in line with the consultation document produced earlier in the year.

 So far the Chancellor hasn’t revealed enough detail in his statement for us to know exactly what the full impact will be, who it will apply to and under what circumstance, other than to say that it will apply if you’re working through an employment intermediary, such as an umbrella company or a personal service company.
 As always the devil will be in the detail.

-In the meantime, have a look at our blog for more details about travel and subsistence and who it’s likely to affect.
+In the meantime, take a look at our article on the changes to travel and subsistence, and who it’s likely to affect.

 - Derek Kelly, Group Managing Director